simple-crypto/SCALib/docs/index.rst

      key_guess = np.argmax(k_distri[0,:])

+See the `full examples <https://github.com/simple-crypto/scalib/tree/main/examples>`_.

 Where is SCALib used ?
 ======================

 We strongly appreciate if you could mention to us your usage SCALib for concrete projects so that we can add you to the lists below.
-Please send an email to Olivier Bronchain and Gaëtan Cassiers, or directly open a pull request.
+Please send an email to Olivier Bronchain and Gaëtan Cassiers, or directly `open a pull request <https://github.com/simple-crypto/SCALib/edit/main/docs/index.rst>`_.

 Scientific publications
 -----------------------